Jeep Compass 4xe review

 According to Jeep, the Compass 4xe will do 0-62mph in 7.5 seconds, but it doesn’t feel that quick in reality.
 That’s largely due to the rather sluggish and lethargic six-speed automatic gearbox, which slowly kicks down when you put your foot down even slightly, as opposed to using the electric motor and its 250Nm of torque to fill in for the combustion engine.

-The plug-in Compass also gets noisy when revved, so it's best to adopt a relaxed mindset behind the wheel, as that’s when the car offers more comfort and refinement.
+The plug-in Compass also gets noisy when revved as the transmission fails to shift at the appropriate moment, so it's best to adopt a relaxed mindset behind the wheel, as that’s when the car offers more comfort and refinement.
 The Jeep’s steering is also light, which gives it a good sense of agility for an SUV of this size and ride height.
 Ride quality is fair, although larger bumps can upset the car somewhat.

 It does offer some of the off-road qualities you’d expect from a jeep.
 With ‘eAWD’ as Jeep calls it, the electric motor that drives the rear wheels can help you progress on loose surfaces, meaning the Compass 4xe will be able to go further off the beaten track than many rivals.